patrick528300/DetectingFilms/README.md

 **Additional Info**

+1. Normal:Abonormal ~ 7:3
-1. Some films can have more than 1 problem.
+2. Some films can have more than 1 problem.
-2. Different problems can lead to similar consequence. (e.g. dye removal & color patches)
+3. Different problems can lead to similar consequence. (e.g. dye removal & color patches)
-3. Slightly color-shifted photos are considered normal as they are readable.
+4. Slightly color-shifted photos are considered normal as they are readable.

 ## Model Structure